Compliance

 1. Training on the Premiums and Representations Act, Pharmaceutical and Medical Device Act, and Fair Competition Code

-2. Participation by Sharp employees in outside seminars led by public institutions, and dissemination of what is learned (the latest trends) to the rest of Sharp
+3. Participation by Sharp employees in outside seminars led by public institutions, and dissemination of what is learned (the latest trends) to the rest of Sharp

-3. Information on the Premiums and Representations Portal Site on the intranet
+4. Information on the Premiums and Representations Portal Site on the intranet

-• Laws, public guidelines, in-house rules, etc.
+• Laws, public standards, in-house rules, revisions to laws and regulations, etc.

-In fiscal 2022, there were no violations of the Premiums and Representations Act or the Pharmaceutical and Medical Device Act by the Sharp Group.
+In fiscal 2023, there were no violations of the Premiums and Representations Act or the Pharmaceutical and Medical Device Act by the Sharp Group.

 Tax Management Initiatives